Nero103/Cafe-Sales-Analysis/README.md

 Photo by <a href="https://unsplash.com/@quentinrogeret?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Quentin Rogeret</a> on <a href="https://unsplash.com/photos/a-window-with-a-screen-and-a-clock-on-it-OqTf1qpXC0A?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>

 ## Overview
 This project analyzes a year's worth of transaction data for a café to uncover trends in product sales, revenue contributions, inventory inconsistencies, and underperforming items.
-The dataset included 10,000 rows of customer transactions with messy or incomplete attributes, requiring significant data cleaning before insight generation for CPG business.
+The dataset included 10,000 rows of customer transactions with messy or incomplete attributes, requiring significant data cleaning before insight generation on consumer behavior and consumer insights.

 ## Objective & Business Question
 This project aims to simulate a real-world business intelligence scenario by analyzing messy transaction data from a fictional café.
 The goal is to extract actionable insights that inform strategic decision-making in marketing, operations, and inventory control.